PSBicep/PSBicep/Docs/Help/Clear-BicepModuleCache.md

 Clear-BicepModuleCache -Oci
 ```

-Removes all modules cached from private module registries.
+Removes all modules cached from private module registries (ACR).

 ### Example 2 - Clear all cached modules from template specs
 ```powershell
 Clear-BicepModuleCache -TemplateSpecs
 ```

-Removes all modules cached from private template specs.
+Removes all cached template specs.

 ### Example 3 - Clear all cached modules from a specific private registry
 ```powershell